Kraigie/nostrum/README.md

 Mixcord is a wrapper for the Discord API made in [Elixir](http://elixir-lang.org/).

-This is more of a project for me to learn Elixir than it is to be used widely.
-Feel free to contribute.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as: